Challenges in Higher Education

 Partial list of Budget Reductions in Higher Education

 Below is a partial list of budget reductions in higher education as reported by various news sources.
 This information was gathered from publicly available sources for comparative purposes and is not comprehensive.
-Some institutions may have made cuts before or after the timeframe reviewed.
-This list was published August 26, 2025.
+This list was last updated April 1, 2026.

 Brown University